solana-labs/solana/docs/src/developing/plugins/accountsdb_plugin.md

 ### Transaction Selection

 `transaction_selector`, controls if and what transactions to store.
-If this field is missing none of the transctions is stored.
+If this field is missing, none of the transactions are stored.

 For example, one can use the following to select only the transactions referencing accounts with particular Base58-encoded Pubkeys,